Dental Bridges in Des Moines, IA

 What are Dental Bridges?

-Bridges, that are commonly known as fixed bridges as well are given this specific name as they “bridge the gap” between teeth.
-They are generally created with the false tooth, called the pontic, in the center.
+Bridges, which are commonly known as fixed bridges as well, are given this specific name as they “bridge the gap” between teeth.
+They are generally created with a false tooth, called the pontic, in the center.
 The pontic becomes anchored into the mouth with the two neighboring teeth on the side using dental

-Both of these solutions are popular to have dental bridges placed.
-There are some key points to consider with the metal wings bridge.
-Over time, these metal frames will wear and tear before dental crowns as they are not as sturdy as the porcelain material.
+Both of these solutions are popular for having dental bridges placed.
+There are some key points to consider with the metal-winged bridge.
+Over time, these metal frames will wear and tear before dental crowns, as they are not as sturdy as the porcelain material.
 This metal framework can also turn the natural

 neighboring teeth a slight grey color from the metal.
 Although this isn’t ideal, it is recommended to have this version of dental bridges replaced every few years.
 Dental bridges that are bonded using the dental crown procedure will last much longer, depending on how well the patient cares for their restorations.